Skip to content

 Enjoy!

 ** Achtung!
-Vncpassword needs to be at least 6 characters long otherwise you won't be allowed to connect.
+Vncpassword needs to be 6-8 characters long otherwise you won't be allowed to connect.

 PHP 5.3 & Bind 9.7 in Centos Testing repo